artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 tool will run on a given file depends on the type of file, as determined by the identification tool.

-The default characterization tool is FITS; it will be used if no specific characterization rule exists for the file being scanned.
-It is possible to create new default characterization commands, which can either replace FITS or run alongside it on every file.
+It is possible to create new default characterization commands, which can run on every file.

-Depending on the type of the file being scanned, one or more of these tools may be called instead of FITS.
+Depending on the type of the file being scanned, one or more of these tools may be called.

 * `FFprobe <FFprobe_>`_, a characterization tool built on top of the same core as FFmpeg, the normalization software used by Archivematica.